 FitChef Toronto is focused on helping customers with meal prep and delivery options that meet their dietary needs.
 Think gluten-free, vegan, low carb, and beyond.

 Chigumira knows that flavor is essential to her customers.

 “As a chef, I believe life is too short, and the world is too vast to not dabble in all the flavors,” she says.

 As such, popular menu items include Thai, Greek, Jamaican, Italian, and American dishes.

-As a chef and nutritionist with midwestern roots and Atlanta swag, Chef Jessica Swift works hard to create “healthy-ish” meals for every lifestyle.
+As a chef and nutritionist with Midwestern roots and Atlanta swag, Chef Jessica Swift of Sauce works hard to create “healthy-ish” meals for every lifestyle.

 Following her dream to become a chef went against her father’s wishes for Swift to go to medical school.
 Ironically, she now uses her expertise to help her father manage diabetes through nutrition.

 Empowering her father inspired Swift to offer her culinary and nutrition expertise to community members via private classes and special events.
 She eventually opened her own commercial space with professional staff.